Car Collector International

 VariantYearsProductionNotes

-CCR — production customer car (2004–2006)2004–200614 customer cars total.
+CCR — production customer car (2004–2006)2004–2006Not separately recorded14 customer cars total.
 Carbon-fibre monocoque evolution of the CC8S tub, twin-supercharged 4.7-litre V8 quoted at 806 bhp / 817 PS at 6,900 rpm and 920 Nm at 5,700 rpm, six-speed manual transaxle, removable carbon targa roof stowing under the front lid, dihedral synchro-helix doors, revised aero (larger front splitter, chin-spoiler treatment, rear diffuser and fixed rear wing) over the CC8S.
 Kerb weight approximately 1,180 kg.
 Chassis history is individually tracked in the marque enthusiast community; continuous factory service history at Ängelholm is the primary provenance axis on any customer car.

 Buyer's Guide